 Mistakes & Boo-Boos?

 Mistakes happen and it’s okay!
 If you goofed up applying your vinyl decal, take a picture of it and e-mail it to me.
-I offer a 25% discount on ‘replacement decals’ if you mess up and need to order a new one.
+I offer a 25% discount on ‘replacement decals’ if you mess up when applying a decal I made.
 Just my little way of saying you’re only human and I’ve got your back.

 As a reminder, I use only Oracal 651 for my permanent vinyl decals.
 It is amazing quality vinyl and meant to be used outdoors.
 However, many things will effect how long your decal will last.
 Sun exposure, extreme temperatures, surface condition, soaps…. all affect vinyl.
 It is wonderful but it is not indestructible.